jhuapl-bio/DeepPaint/README.md

 ~~~

 This config file looks slightly different than the config file used for the four main commands.
 Refer to the [configs](./results/configs/) directory for examples.

+## Results

+### Overview

+The [results](./results/) directory contains the following subdirectories:
+- `checkpoints`: Contains model checkpoints
+- `configs`: Contains configuration files used for training, getting model predictions, and getting model embeddings
+- `embeddings`: Contains embeddings extracted from the model on the test set of the `RxRx2` data
+- `logs`: Contains csv files extracted from `tensorboard` logs
+- `metadata`: Contains custom metadata used for training the `DenseNet` model
+- `predictions`: Contains model predictions on the test set of the `RxRx2` data

+### Data Availability

+The [`RxRx2`](https://www.rxrx.ai/rxrx2) dataset was used for training and evaluation of the `DenseNet` model.
+The dataset is freely available to download from the [`RxRx.ai`](https://www.rxrx.ai/) website.

+### Model Weights

+The [checkpoints](./results/checkpoints) directory contains model checkpoints for the binary and multiclass `DenseNet` model.
+These checkpoints can be used to load the trained models and make predictions.

+### Notebooks

+The [notebooks](./notebooks/) directory contains Jupyter notebooks that demonstrate the performance of the `DenseNet` model on the `RxRx2` dataset.
+The notebooks contain visualizations of the model predictions and embeddings.